oakshortbow/OpenDash/readme.md

 To launch in a production environment run npm run start

 The application requires a POST Request to run
-If you would like a version that runs based on command line args, take a look at the commit history
+If you would like a version that runs based on command line args, take a look at the releases

 Below is an example of a valid POST request to localhost:1211